 Louis Montpellier – Director

 Mr. Montpellier attended the University of British Columbia and received his law degree from the University of Victoria.
-He has been practising law in Vancouver since 1981 and since 1983 has worked exclusively in the capital markets as outside counsel to public companies engaged in international mineral exploration and mining.
-His expertise includes the entire spectrum of corporate finance activities as well as mergers and acquisitions, corporate reorganizations and project financing.
-From early 2010 until mid-2012, Mr. Montpellier was Vice-President, Corporate Development and General Counsel at Exeter Resource Corporation, having been a director there since 2008.
-He has been and continues to be involved as a director for a number of public companies in the mining sector.
+He began practising law in Vancouver in 1981 and worked exclusively in the capital markets as counsel to emerging issuers and listed public companies engaged in mineral exploration and mining from 1983 to 2010.
+He is a former founding director and senior officer of Extorre Gold Mines Ltd. which was acquired by Yamana in 2012.
+He continues to be involved as an independent director for a number of companies in the mining sector.

 Ken Puchlik – Consultant